zoff99/_vagrantci_/README.md

 ### Results of CI runs [starting from $HOME]
-all files and logs of every CI run will be saved to the **\_vagrantci\_/www/** directory you can also access the results with any webbroswer on your host machine at **http://localhost:56999/**
+all files and logs of every CI run will be saved to the **\_vagrantci\_/www/** directory you can also access the results with any webbrowser on your host machine at **http://localhost:56999/**

 ### ssh into the CI box [starting from $HOME]
 <pre>cd Etar-Calendar